Helping people survive and recover from forced displacement

 For over 20 years, the Kakuma Interdenominational School of Mission (KISOM) met in whatever spaces they could find in the refugee camp, including an abandoned and condemned primary school building.
 In early 2019, IAFR completed phase I of the building project on a plot of ground just outside of the camp that we helped our refugee partners purchase.

-We are now actively moving into phase II of the project that will include building three classrooms on the KISOM campus.
+We completed phase II of the project in August 2022 - the building of three classrooms on the KISOM campus.

 IAFR is partnering with United Refugee and Host Churches (URHC) - our local refugee partner agency and National Council of Churches Kenya (NCCK) our NGO partner in Kakuma.
 NCCK has overseen the architectural planning, local contracting and construction work as such work is among their areas of expertise in Kakuma.